Universal Credit (Scottish choices)

 - Income Support

-The roll-out of Universal Credit for new claims will continue until September 2018.
-People still receiving one or more of the older benefits listed above after September 2018 will be switched to Universal Credit by 2022.
+The roll-out of Universal Credit for new claims was completed in December 2018.
+The Department for Work and Pensions has stated that they aim to have everyone currently receiving one or more of the older benefits listed above switched to Universal Credit by the end of 2028.

-- being paid Universal Credit twice a month rather than monthly; and
+- being paid Universal Credit twice a month rather than monthly

 Other benefits for recipients of Universal Credit